PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Regular Expression
   Regular expressions are used for pattern matching within strings.
 They are part of the `<regex>` library that provides tools to define, search, and manipulate patterns in text.

+Regular Expressions
+  Regular expressions are used for pattern matching within strings.
+They are part of the `<regex>` library that provides tools to define, search, and manipulate patterns in te

 Reserved Characters
   Some characters cannot be freely used because they have special meaning in the syntax.
 Some may be overloaded.
 Examples: `#`, `\`, arithmetic operators, comparison operators, punctuation symbols.